Jayi Rajaguru: Trial and execution

-Considering the petition submitted by the king from the prison, the British counsels released Mukunda Deva-II and sent him to Puri for settlement.
-In his petition Mukunda Deva-II stated that he was innocent and blamed Rajaguru for instigating the Paiks and being responsible for the trouble caused to the British.
+Considering the petition submitted by the king from the prison, the British authorities released Mukunda Deva-II and sent him to Puri for settlement.
+In his petition, Mukunda Deva-II stated that he was innocent and blamed Rajaguru for instigating the Paiks and being responsible for the trouble caused to the British.
 The trial of Rajaguru was conducted at Baghitota in Medinapur.
 He was declared guilty for waging a war "against the lawfully established government of the land".
-He was ordered to be hanged until death; but was executed on 6 December 1806 in a procedure in which his executioners tied his legs to the opposite branches of a tree and the branches were let off, splitting his body in to two parts.
+He was ordered to be hanged until death, but was executed on 6 December 1806 in a procedure in which his executioners tied his legs to the opposite branches of a tree and the branches were let off, splitting his body into two parts.